-As previously outlined in our article on Facebook’s new quality content policies, Facebook is cracking down on not only publishers’ ads on its platform, but also on the websites these ads link to.
+As mentioned in our article on Facebook’s new content quality policy, Facebook is cracking down on not only publishers’ ads on its platform, but also on the websites these ads link to.
 We will dive into each of these policies, thoroughly explaining how you can stay on the compliant side of these strict guidelines.

 Try to find a reasonable balance between content and ads, so that your advertisements do not overshadow the entire page.